-Part of checking weather conditions also includes a check of the current road conditions with the National Weather Service and ranger stations.
+Part of checking weather conditions also includes a check of the current road conditions with the U.S. Department of Transportation and ranger stations.
 Snow, ice, avalanches, rockslides, and fallen trees and other conditions caused by the weather can make certain roads treacherous or impassable.

 Pack the Right Snowshoeing Gear and Supplies

 The appropriate snowshoeing gear and supplies will vary.
 Conditions due to the type of snow, sun, and wind, the distance of your trip, and the remoteness of location determine what you’ll need.

 More clothing, gear, food, and water are needed with harsher weather conditions, longer routes, and more remote locations.

 Packing light is not the goal here.
 Include the appropriate gear from the snowshoeing checklist and the Ten Essentials checklist which will include snowshoe gear, clothing, footwear, food, water, emergency tools, first-aid kit, personal medications, personal hygiene items, fire starter, multi-tool, repair kit, headlamp, emergency shelter, and more.

 Let Others Know Your Itinerary

 For safety, let at least one person know your itinerary.
 If you have service, text or call them when you leave from the trailhead, multiple times along the way if it’s a longer snowshoeing expedition, when you get back to your vehicle at the trailhead, and when you get home.